Disaster Relief Training - Tracy

 This training event is for new volunteers, those who desire to be re-certified or those who are currently certified and wish to take additional training.

-- This training for DR chaplaincy is related to non-threatening spiritual care and emotional support for disaster survivors and team members.
+This training for DR chaplaincy is related to non-threatening spiritual care and emotional support for disaster survivors and team members.
 This discipline also provides resources for effective coping, stress management and spiritual wellness.
-This class will include the required Orientation along with Operational Stress First Aid (OSFA).
+This class will include the required New Volunteer Orientation along with Operational Stress First Aid (OSFA).

-- FEEDING: The first section of training for the Feeding Team is to complete Basic SBDR Orientation which will be presented Friday morning.
+FEEDING: The first section of training for the Feeding Team is to complete the required New Volunteer Orientation which will be presented Friday morning.
 This is followed by three separate classes.
 After Orientation, you will be asked to choose one of the three classes below:

 - Feeding 101 is the basic feeding class that equips participants to serve effectively in a feeding kitchen.
 It covers food safety, personal responsibility, sanitation and managing warehouse/inventory.

-- Feeding 102* is an advanced feeding class that explores food safety in greater depth, allows participants to deepen their feeding skills and helps strengthen the feeding response team. *Feeding 101 is a prerequisite for this class.
+- Feeding 102* is a NEW advanced feeding class that explores food safety in greater depth, allows participants to deepen their feeding skills and helps strengthen the feeding response team. *Feeding 101 is a prerequisite for this class.

 *Chaplaincy and Feeding classes continuing from Friday